nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 **Target user profile**: Our target user is a computer science student who:

-* has a need to keep track a large number of internship applications and their status
+* has a need to keep track of a large number of internship applications and their status
 * prefer desktop apps over other types
 * can type fast
 * prefers typing to mouse interactions